Soros, India's Chatterjee win dismissal of TradeWinds lawsuit

-* HPS Investment Partners, Madison Dearborn Partners announce plan to bring together their UK regional network of businesses together.

-NEW YORK, March 31 Billionaire investor George Soros and Indian entrepreneur Purnendu Chatterjee on Tuesday won the dismissal of a U.S. lawsuit in which cargo carrier TradeWinds Airlines Inc sought to have them pay a $54.9 million judgment it could not collect.
+NEW YORK Billionaire investor George Soros and Indian entrepreneur Purnendu Chatterjee on Tuesday won the dismissal of a U.S. lawsuit in which cargo carrier TradeWinds Airlines Inc sought to have them pay a $54.9 million judgement it could not collect.

-TradeWinds, based in Greensboro, North Carolina, had won the judgment against C-S Aviation in June 2008 from a North Carolina state court.
+TradeWinds, based in Greensboro, North Carolina, had won the judgement against C-S Aviation in June 2008 from a North Carolina state court.

 But Keenan said the plaintiffs did not show, as required under Delaware law, that C-S Aviation, Soros or Chatterjee operated as a "single economic entity," and that there was an "overall element of injustice or unfairness" present.